 A BSc Honours is a one-year degree following a Bachelors degree.
 It provides a broadening of the fundamental mathematical basis developed in the undergraduate mathematics programme.

-For more information regarding the Honours programme, please see the brochures below.
+For more information regarding the Honours programme, please see the brochures below for 2022.

 This 1-year course is run in conjunction with AIMS-SA and commences in January each year.
 It aims to meet the growing demand from molecular biology, systems biology, bioinformatics, ecology, and biomedical science for students and researchers with solid mathematical skills.
 The course aims to train mathematicians to formulate and analyse precise models for experimental data arising from real-life research problems within the fields of biology and medicine – from predicting the influence of HIV, Aids, malaria, and tuberculosis to the effects of climate change on South Africa.